markusmobius/go-trafilatura/README.md

 ## Status

 This package is still in development and the port process is still not finished.
-There are 21 files with 3,695 lines of code that haven’t been ported, so there is still long way to go.
+There are 20 files with 3,578 lines of code that haven’t been ported, so there is still long way to go.

 ## Changelog

+### 1 May 2021

+- Port `LRUCache` in `lru.py`
+- Port `textfilter` in `filters.py`
+- Port `duplicate_test` in `filters.py`

 ### 29 April 2021